pg-prob-sem/pg-prob-sem.github.io/_posts/design/2024-04-24-Alejandro.md

 ---
 layout: page
 subheadline: April 24th 2024
-title:  "Alejandro Hernandez Wences: Lamperti Transforms of Self-Similar Measure-Valued Processes and Simple Coalescents"
+title:  "Lamperti Transforms of Self-Similar Measure-Valued Processes and Simple Coalescents"
 teaser: "In this presentation, Alejandro will share his collaborative work with Arno Siri-Jégousse in which they derived a Lamperti transform for self-similar processes that take values in normed vector spaces. "
 meta_teaser: "In this presentation, Alejandro will share his collaborative work with Arno Siri-Jégousse in which they derived a Lamperti transform for self-similar processes that take values in normed vector spaces.  "
 speaker: "Alejandro Hernandez Wences"